 The panel will review these and other highly relevant issues:

-- What are the essential questions counsel to purchasers and suppliers must first consider before undertaking the negotiation and drafting of an IT MSA?
+- What are the essential questions counsel to purchasers and suppliers must first consider before negotiating and drafting an IT MSA?

 - What are the most frequently included contract terms in MSAs?

-- What are the most commonly disputed issues during contract negotiations, and what are practical approaches to resolve them?
+- What are the most commonly disputed issues during contract negotiations, and practical approaches to resolving them?

 Brad L. Peterson

 Mr. Peterson leads the firm’s Technology Transactions Practice.
 He has focused his practice for 20 years on... | Read More